National clean freight truck and bus standards

 Clean truck standards help ensure that our nation's fleet of heavy-duty trucks and buses use dramatically less fuel, cut climate and other harmful pollution, and save both truckers and consumers money

-EPA recently proposed new standards to set limits on climate pollution from heavy-duty vehicles.
-These new standards will apply to freight trucks, buses, and tractors, and will consider the crucial role that zero-emitting vehicles (ZEVs) can play in reducing pollution.
+The Environmental Protection Agency is poised to finalize new standards that will set limits on climate pollution from heavy-duty vehicles.
+These new standards will apply to freight trucks, buses and tractors, and will consider the crucial role that zero-emitting vehicles can play in reducing pollution.

 The standards are eminently feasible thanks to historic investments from the Inflation Reduction Act and Bipartisan Infrastructure Law, manufacturer commitments to levels of new ZEV deployment that exceed EPA’s projections, and ongoing adoption of California’s Advanced Clean Trucks rule by states.